Hope Wood Academy

 - Pupils: 206

 - Religion: Does not apply

-- Previous Ofsted grade: Inadequate on 5th June 2014
+- Previous Ofsted grade: Requires improvement on 6th July 2016

 - Ofsted report: View the Ofsted report

 The schools we choose, and what we say about them, are founded on parents’ views.
 If you know this school, please share your views with us.